Filmmakers: You May NOT be Covered under Homeowners Insurance

 - $10,000 equipment coverage: $80 plus a fee

-"We wanted to make the insurance process easier, faster and cheaper for musicians,” said David Hamilton, President of Front Row “Given that there is no need to speak to a broker and an insurance company underwriter is not involved, the cost to process an on line film equipment insurance policy is much less and we have passed the savings onto the gear owner.
+"We wanted to make the insurance process easier, faster and cheaper for musicians,” said David Hamilton, President of Front Row.
+“Given that an insurance company underwriter is not involved, the cost to process an online film equipment insurance policy is much less and we have passed the savings onto the gear owner.
 The savings is expected to be 30% compared to standard film equipment policies.
-Although the DigiGear policy is online, we are still available to answer questions by e mail or over the phone if required.”
+Although the DigiGear policy is online, we are still available to answer questions by email or over the phone if required.”